megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-namespaces.md

         toF("kubernetes-deployments:///?kubernetesClient=#kubernetesClient&operation=listNamespaces").
         to("mock:result");

-This operation returns a List of namespaces from your cluster
+This operation returns a list of namespaces from your cluster

--   listNamespacesByLabels: this operation lists the namespaces by labels on a kubernetes cluster
+-   `listNamespacesByLabels`: this operation lists the namespaces by labels on a kubernetes cluster

 <!-- -->